AvantaDesign/avanta-coinmaster/IMPLEMENTATION_PLAN_V9.md

 ## Next Steps After V9

-After completing all 21 phases (40-60), the system will be:
+After completing all 22 phases (40-60), the system will be:
 - Production-grade and enterprise-ready
 - Fully featured and complete
 - Secure and compliant
+- **CRITICAL: Highly performant with optimized database and caching**
-- Scalable and performant
+- **HIGH IMPACT: Scalable with comprehensive monitoring**
 - Well documented and tested

 Future implementation plans (V10, V11+) could focus on: